Acronis True Image Clone HDD to SSD - How to Guides

-Acronis True Image: clone to SSD
+Why use Acronis True Image to clone HDD to SSD?

 Acronis True Image is an integrated application that enables you to clone basic drives (both MBR and GPT) to other drives, even if the target drive is of a different capacity.
 For Acronis True Image 2017 or earlier, the cloning should be done from Acronis bootable media.

-How to use Acronis True Image 2019 to clone to SSD?
+How to use Acronis True Image 2019 to clone to SSD

 Step 1.
 Connect the SSD to your computer.
 Make sure it can be detected.
 Launch this program to click Tools and Clone Disk subsequently.